Ouss84/Ouss84/README.md

 🌱 I’m currently on Full-stack learning path: 🎓

-For the last year, I have been putting improving my skills in the Front-End stack.
+For the last year, I have been improving my skills in the Front-End stack.
 And now while keeping on learning that tech stack, I am adding the Back-End tools my belt.